existancepy/bss-macro-py-experimental/docs/customcontent.md

 The formula for calculating the duration is the same as keyboard.walk

-Note: this function does not a applyHaste parameter, it will always compensation for haste
+Note: this function does not have a applyHaste parameter, it will always compensation for haste

 **Parameters:**